-An intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
-It includes any act that constitutes fraud under applicable State or Federal law, as defined in 42 CFR 455.2.
+FISCAL AGENT A Contractor that processes or pays vendor claims on behalf of the the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
+It includes any act that constitutes fraud under applicable State or Federal law, as defined in

+Medicaid agency [42 CFR 455.101].